apache/drill/_docs/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 * The default jar with the classes and resources (drill-simple-mask-1.0.jar)
 * A second jar with the sources (drill-simple-mask-1.0-sources.jar)

-Copy the JAR files to the following location:
+Add the JAR files to Drill, by copying them to the following location:

 `<Drill installation directory>/jars/3rdparty`

+**Note:** This tutorial shows the manual method for adding JAR files to Drill, however as of Drill 1.9, the Dynamic UDF feature provides a new method for users.

 ## Test the New Function